AmirBurdini/Dogs-Memory-Game-server/README.md

 # Technologies

 # client :
-built with Angular 2.0 using Material-UI
+built with Angular using Material-UI

 # backend :
-a proxy built with Node.js communicating with Dog API (https://dog.ceo/dog-api). the server saves the images and data in MySql Local DB
+a proxy built with Node.js communicating with Dog API (https://dog.ceo/dog-api). the server saves the images and data in Document Local DB